Trust-Tai/engineering-playbook/README.md

-# Studio 14 Engineering Playbook
+# Trust Tai Engineering Playbook

 * Has responsibilities to their team – mentor, coach, and lead.
 * Knows their **playbook**.
 Follows their playbook.
 Fixes their playbook if it is broken.
 If they find a better playbook, they copy it.
 If somebody could use your playbook, give them yours.